 This ASCO 2016 oral abstract presentation took place on Sunday June 5, 9:45am–12:45pm, during the ‘Hematologic Malignancies-Lymphoma and Chronic Lymphocytic Leukemia’ session.
 This session was chaired by Pr Gilles Salles, Head of the Hematology Department in South Lyon hospitals, Lyon, France.

-Methods: The primary objective was to evaluate safety and efficacy of lenalidomide at 10, 20, 30 mg dose levels in refractory CD20+ CNS NHL.
-Secondary endpoints were to determine: CSF penetration of lenalidomide; feasibility of intraventricular plus intravenous rituximab; TTP of maintenance lenalidomide in an independent cohort of relapsed CNS NHL patients.
+The primary outcome measure was to establish the maximal tolerated dose of lenalidomide (10, 20, or 30mg) in patients, who were followed for the duration of the treatment (an expected average of 4 months).
+Secondary endpoints were to determine: Cerebrospinal Fluid (CSF) penetration of lenalidomide; feasibility of intraventricular plus intravenous rituximab; and Time to Progression (TTP) of maintenance lenalidomide in an independent cohort of relapsed CNS NHL patients.

-Rubenstein JL, et al. Phase I investigation of lenalidomide plus rituximab and outcomes of lenalidomide maintenance in recurrent CNS Lymphoma.
+1. Rubenstein JL, et al. Phase I investigation of lenalidomide plus rituximab and outcomes of lenalidomide maintenance in recurrent CNS Lymphoma.
 J Clin Oncol 34, 2016 (suppl; abstr 7502).